bladeprodigy/snake-ai/README.md

 This project is a fun and challenging way to learn about genetic algorithms and neural networks.
 By implementing an AI that learns to play the Snake game, you can gain a better understanding of how these algorithms work and how they can be applied to real-world problems.

 If you have any questions or feedback about this project, feel free to reach out to us.
 I'm always happy to help and learn from others.

+## 9. License and Authors

+This project is licensed under the MIT License.

+Authors:
+1. Aleks Gałęza
+2. Maciej Jankowski-Tomków
+3. Michał Turbiarz